-Questions or concerns about student conduct or discipline should be directed to the Head of School.
+Questions or concerns about student conduct or discipline should be directed to the Dean of Students.

-General questions regarding the school may be directed to the Office Administrator or to the Head of School.
+General questions regarding the school may be directed to the front office.

 If you are uncertain whom to contact about a particular issue, please contact the front office, and we will direct you to the appropriate employee.

-FACULTY AND STAFF PHONE/E-MAIL REFERENCE
+FACULTY AND STAFF PHONE/E-MAIL REFERENCE\